16 Places to Visit and Things to Do in Yogyakarta

 Jogja has its own international airport.
 Visitors looking for things to do in Yogyakarta typically arrive via the country’s capital Jakarta, located on Java, the same island as Yogyakarta.
 The most convenient way to commute between the two is by taking a short flight which can be booked using a foreign credit card on Nusatrip.
 Frequent trains and buses also connect the two cities.

-Visitors arriving from Bali can also fly to Yogyakarta from Denpasar airport whilst those arriving from Surabaya can fly, or commute via trains and buses.
+Visitors arriving from Bali can also fly to Yogyakarta from Denpasar airport whilst those arriving from Surabaya can fly or commute via trains and buses.

-When you’re looking at what to do in Yogyakarta, Borobodur Temple is the attraction which tops the list.
-By far one of the most popular attractions, Borobodur is a huge Buddhist temple located in a spectacular setting amidst mountains and is also the largest Buddhist structure in the world.
+When you’re looking at things to do in Yogyakarta, Borobodur Temple is the attraction which tops the list.
+By far one of the most popular places to visit in Yogyakarta, you should know that Borobodur Temple is actually about an hour’s ride away from the town centre.
+The huge Buddhist temple located in a spectacular setting amidst mountains is also the largest Buddhist structure in the world.

 Borobodur is accessible either with private transport, as part of many tours offered in Yogyakarta, and also by public transport, which is surely the cheapest option and the route we opted for.

 The bus to Borobodur departs from Jombor terminal and the journey takes about an hour.
 If Jombor is far from your accommodation, getting there is relatively straightforward by connecting to lines 2 or 5 of the local Trans Jogja buses.
 The bus shelters can be easily identified as they are raised by about 1 meter from the ground and are often manned by ticketing staff.